quintilesims/layer0/docs-src/docs/reference/setup-cli.md

 * `--aws-secret-key` The secret_key input variable is used to provision the AWS resources required for Layer0.
 This corresponds to the Secret Access Key portion of an AWS Access Key.
-It is recommended this key has the 'AdministratorAccess' policy.
+It is recommended this key has the `AdministratorAccess` policy.
 * `--aws-region` - The region input variable specifies which region to provision the AWS resources required for Layer0.
 The following regions can be used:
     - us-west-1